devrev-high/Final_Code/README.md

-This repository contains all the code files
+This repository contains all the code files.
 #GoForGold